ArduPilot/ardupilot_wiki/common/source/docs/common-flight-controller-wiring.rst

 .. note:: Usually GPS is attached to the logical Serial Port 3 by default in ArduPilot.
 However, which  physical UART is assigned to ArduPilot's Serial Port 3 on the autopilot is documented in the autopilots :ref:`documentation <common-autopilots>`

-As an wiring example, the topic :ref:`3DR UBlox GPS + Compass Module <common-installing-3dr-ublox-gps-compass-module>` shows how to connect to a Pixhawk autopilot and includes additional configuration and mounting information.
+As a wiring example, the topic :ref:`3DR UBlox GPS + Compass Module <common-installing-3dr-ublox-gps-compass-module>` shows how to connect to a Pixhawk autopilot and includes additional configuration and mounting information.

 RC input
 --------